![]() |

 I would agree tarmac (or asphaltic concrete) is not the ideal surface for horses, but equestrians use this every day when we go out on the roads (which we must use to access off road riding).
 I would also state that wood chip is not the ideal surface for equestrians, firstly is is not long lasting and secondly it would be completely inappropriate on a multi user path.

 The surface I would of recommended would of been of forest road standard (local quarry stone aggregate surface) similar to that on the West Windermere Way or for a sealed surface Flexipave (https://www.kbiuk.co.uk/flexipave) or Nu-Flex (https://www.lancashire.gov.uk/council/strategies-policies-plans/roads-parking-and-travel/major-transport-schemes/east-lancashire-strategic-cycleway-network/latest-news/) which are both mixed rubber compounds.
-Flexi pave and Nu-flex both have some give and are suitable for all users, do not melt in summer, are porous, have a low carbon footprint and are cost effective compared to tarmac.
+Flexi pave and Nu-flex both have some give and are suitable for all users, do not melt in summer, less likely to freeze in winter, are porous, have a low carbon footprint and are cost effective compared to tarmac.

 Conflict between users - The LDNPA say 'there is clearly a conflict between the use of the trail by horses, pedestrians and cyclists'.